coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   > **In Class**: Launch a Jupyter Notebook and write a **_"Hello World"_** program.

   > **Homework**: Login to JupyterHub and open the notebook called "Lesson2Homework".
-  Run each cell and tell me what the last cell outputs.
+  Start with the **_Hello World_** program but modify it to ask you your name before it prints "Hello World" with your name appended to it.

 + **Lesson 3: Variables and Data Types**
-  > Discus the use and importance of variables.
+  > Discuss the use and importance of variables.

   + Types of variables
     + float